-When visiting, please respect the wildlife, peace and tranquility of this beautiful island wildlife sanctuary and bird observatory.
+When visiting, please respect the wildlife, peace and tranquillity of this beautiful island wildlife sanctuary and bird observatory.
 Camping and drinking parties are not permitted at any time.
 Fishing is not permitted between 1st April to 31st July.

 Please note that smoking is not permitted on the Calf of Man.
 Dogs are not permitted with the exception of guide dogs.

 For more details on accessibility please see our Access Guide.

 BIOSECURITY MEASURES ON THE CALF OF MAN